-Parallel to this positive development, national economies have been challenged with recent limited global macroeconomic views and steadily growing healthcare spend.
+Parallel to this positive development, national economies have been challenged with recent limited global macroeconomic views and steadily growing healthcare spending.
 On a government budget level, the economical sustainability of producing health and wellbeing has become a key challenge.
 Furthermore, in healthcare, it has been shown that an extended Pareto rule exists – just over 10% of the population are likely to consume nearly 90% of healthcare resources.

 Due to this imbalanced pattern of consumption in addition to budgetary limitations, there is an increasing need to reform publicly financed healthcare services as they no longer meet governments’ efficiency measures.
-The systems are not just challenged by ageing demographies, but also epidemics of lifestyle diseases like type 2 diabetes.
+The systems are not just challenged by ageing demographics, but also epidemics of lifestyle diseases like type 2 diabetes.

 Patient engagement is vital